 Before we dive into the depths here, it's important you first see if you actually need a visa to live and work in Spain.
 For most nationalities, the answer is yes, you do.

 If you're from another European Union country, it's possible to live in Spain and get the job without the need for a visa.
+The same applies if you're from Iceland, Liechtenstein or Norway under the European Economic Area agreement, or from Switzerland.

 Most people (including U.S. citizens) can travel to Spain for tourism, business meetings, or family visits without needing a visa for up to 90 days within a 180-day period.
 This visa-free access is part of the Schengen Zone agreement.